 Plagiarism is seldom an issue when students properly acknowledge the source of the material.
-When completing an assessment task outside the classroom, to avoid the risk of plagiarism, students need to do two things - use in-text references and complete a Reference List (see 3.1 above, and 3.3 - 3.4 below).
-Students found to be guilty of plagiarism in an assessment task could receive ZERO marks for the task (see 2.20 above).
+When completing an assessment task outside the classroom, to avoid the risk of plagiarism, students need to do two things - use intext references and complete a Reference List.

+Students found to be guilty of plagiarism in an assessment task could receive ZERO marks for the task.